laxmi910/AI-103-Develop-AI-apps-and-agents-on-Azure/Lab 07- Use a custom function in an AI agent/Readme.md

 ```

 ## Step 5: Get the Cognitive Services Account Name
-> Look at the `Name` column in the output — this is your account name
+> Look at the `account name` column in the output — this is your account name
 ```powershell
 Get-AzCognitiveServicesAccount -ResourceGroupName "ResourceGroup1"
 ```